BiancaMass/Automated_PCA_MDIBL/README.md

 	3. ExperimentName\_log10scree_plot.png : Scree plot with Eigenvalues converted to log10.

-	4. ExperimentNamemean\_histogram.png : Histogram of the raw standard deviations (of each gene acrosss all samples).
+	4. ExperimentNamemean\_histogram.png : Histogram of the raw standard deviations (of each gene across all samples).
 The dotted line represent filtering threshold as indicated in json\$input\_variables$mean\_precentage_threshold.

 	5. ExperimentNamePC1\_PC2.png : PC1 vs. PC2 coordinates with percentage of variance explained.
 Text is determined by json\$design\_variables\$design1, color by json\$design\_variables\$design2.